AcademySoftwareFoundation/rez/docs/source/managing_packages.rst

 runtimes.
 Any runtimes that are currently using an ignored package are unaffected, since the package's payload has not been removed.

-To ignore a package via comandline:
+To ignore a package via commandline:

 .. code-block:: console